-Channel Islands National Park was once among these park areas.
-However, in April 2009, the NPS initiated a full wilderness study for Channel Islands.
+Channel Islands was once among these park areas.
+However, in April 2009, the NPS initiated a full wilderness study for Channel Islands National Park.
 In 1980 Congress mandated that the Secretary review and report to the President a wilderness recommendation for Channel Islands (16 U.S.C.
 410ff-5).
 The recommendation was due by October 1, 1983.
 The NPS never conducted the study and never developed a proposal or recommendation.
 However, on April 24, 2002, NPS Regional Director John Reynolds sent a wilderness suitability assessment memo to the NPS Director.
 On April 8, 2009, the NPS announced the expansion of the scope of the General Management Plan and Environmental Impact Statement for Channel Islands to include a full study of wilderness.
-Draft GMP/EIS not yet been released.
+Draft GMP/EIS not yet been made Final.
 This is the longest example of a failure to conduct a statutorily required wilderness review in the entire national park system.
 It is now 30 years overdue.

 New River Gorge National River - The NPS conducted a wilderness eligibility assessment dated May 27, 2009 and concluded that there were three areas for possible consideration (Glade Creek, Dowdy Creek and Backus Mountain – totaling over 11,000 acres) but that none of the land were eligible because of scars from past human activity.